-Full throttle acceleration is never recommended and while driving uphill, a suitable gear should be selected to minimise the pressing of the acceleration to its fullest extent.
-Skipping gears can be beneficial for saving fuel while accelerating in a rapid manner.
+Full throttle acceleration is never recommended, and while driving uphill, a suitable gear should be selected to minimize the pressing of the acceleration to its fullest extent.
+Skipping gears can be beneficial for saving fuel while accelerating rapidly.

-It is best that you avoid any dead weight in your car and remove any object that increases the overall drag coefficient.
-You can remove the roof racks when they are not in use and use air conditioning sparingly to improve the fuel economy.
+You should avoid any dead weight in your car and remove any object that increases the overall drag coefficient.
+You can remove the roof racks when they are not used and use air conditioning sparingly to improve the fuel economy.

-In addition to these main suggestions, there are also some other tips that are an important part of the eco-driving practice.
+In addition to these leading suggestions, some other tips are an important part of the eco-driving practice.

 - For most modern engines, it is best to turn them off when the stopping period is more than 20 seconds.
 This time limit indicates the break-even period when the fuel saved by turning off is more than the fuel needed to re-start the engine.